 Spikenard Essential Oil: What You Need to Know

-Spikenard (aka nard or jatamansi) essential oil is derived from processing the rhizomes of the plant.
+Spikenard (aka nard or jatamansi) essential oil is derived from processing the plant’s rhizomes.
 I know many of you probably don’t know what a rhizome is, but it’s basically an underground portion of the plant that produces new stem growths (similar to orchid rhizomes).

 The essential oil derived from the rhizome of this valerian plant species is amber in color and quite potent.
 In history, spikenard has been mentioned and medicinally used in many cultures.
 The flower grows primarily in higher elevations, particularly in the Himalayan regions of China and India.

 I only mention this because it seems like almost every essential oil is perceived as a kind of “Holy Grail” that cures all diseases.
-Or, at least that’s what you’d think if you did a quick Google search of any of them online.
-So, whether you read our essential oil information here at Enticingly Simple or elsewhere, remain critical, read the studies, and draw your own conclusions.
-But, that’s a post for another day; moving on!
+Or, at least, that’s what you’d think if you did a quick Google search of any of them online.

 Spikenard Studies and Ongoing Research